 Founded in 1981, the Affordable Housing Alliance of Connecticut (formerly known as the Connecticut Housing Coalition) represents the broad, vibrant network of community-based, affordable housing activity across Connecticut.
-Our more than 250 member organizations include nonprofit developers, housing services agencies, resident associations, and diverse other housing practitioners and advocates.
+The Affordable Housing Alliance brings the housing industry together through education, training and the building of networks to create a consistent approach to affordable housing in Connecticut.
+Our more than 250 member organizations include non-profit and private developers and owners, housing services agencies, professional service providers, advocates, and other diverse housing practitioners.

 INFORMATION AND NETWORKING SERVICES –The Affordable Housing Alliance is the forum through which housing organizations and leaders make connections, exchange information, provide mutual support, share best practices, build capacity, improve efficiency, overcome obstacles, and collaborate to promote affordable housing in our state.
 We convene housing people to identify common concerns, deliberate strategies and implement solutions.
 The AHA serves as a resource center for member organizations, housing professionals and community leaders.
 We disseminate timely information on funding opportunities, policy and program updates, regulatory actions, best practices, and position openings.